cunnie/docs/ghetto_raid.md

 [caption id="attachment_30840" align="alignnone" width="630"]<a href="http://pivotallabs.com/wordpress/wp-content/uploads/2014/10/freenas_back.jpg"><img src="http://pivotallabs.com/wordpress/wp-content/uploads/2014/10/freenas_back-630x472.jpg" alt="For easier installation of the power supply, we recommend removing the retaining screw of the controller card (it&#039;s not needed).
 Note that in the photo the screw has already been removed." width="630" height="472" class="size-large wp-image-30840" /></a> For easier installation of the power supply, we recommend removing the retaining screw of the controller card (it's not needed).
 Note that in the photo the screw has already been removed.[/caption]

+The assembly is straightforward.

+* Do not plug a 4-pin 12V DC power into connector J1&mdash;it's meant as an *alternative* power source when the 24-pin ATX power is not in use
+* Use a consistent system when plugging in SATA data connectors.
+The LSI card has 2 SF-8087 connectors, each of which fan out to 4 SATA connectors.
+We counted the drives from the top, so the topmost drive was connected to SF-8087 port 1 SATA cable 1, the second topmost drive was connected to SF-8087 port 1 SATA cable 2, etc&hellip; We connected the SSD to SF-8087 port 2 cable 4 (i.e. the final cable).

 ### 3. Power On
 There are two caveats to the initial power on:

 * the unit's power draw is so low that the Corsair power supply's fan will **not** turn on
 * make sure your VGA monitor is turned on and working (ours wasn't)

-### 4. Installing FreeNAS
+### 4. Installing FreeNAS (OS X)
 We download the USB image from [here](http://www.freenas.org/download-freenas-release.html).
-We follow the instructions from [the manual](http://web.freenas.org/images/resources/freenas9.2.1/freenas9.2.1_guide.pdf).
+We follow the **OS X instructions** from [the manual](http://web.freenas.org/images/resources/freenas9.2.1/freenas9.2.1_guide.pdf); Windows, Linux, and FreeBSD users should consult the manual for their respective operating system.

-#### 4.1 OS X Users Only: Clean Your USB
+#### 4.1 OS X: Destroy USB drive's Second GPT Table
 If you have previously-formatted your USB drive with [GPT](http://en.wikipedia.org/wiki/GUID_Partition_Table) (not MBR) partitioning, you will need to wipe the second GPT table as described [here](https://forums.freenas.org/index.php?threads/freenas-8-3-0-root-mount-error.10270/).
 These are the commands we used.
 Your commands will be similar, but the sector numbers will be different.
 Be cautious.

 ```